Director of Library and Technology Services

 “Time in 1:72 Scale: Plastic Historicity of Soviet Models,” Kritika: Explorations in Russian and Eurasian History 17.1 (2016): 69–94.

-“Introduction: Language and Border between Scandinavia and Russia,” The Nordic Historical Review 19 (2014): 21–29 (French translation on p.
-11–20).
-Co-authored with Alexander Tolstikov and Antti Räihä.
+Language and Border between Scandinavia and Russia, a special issue of The Nordic Historical Review, no. 19 (2014).
+Co-edited with Alexander Tolstikov and Antti Räihä.

-“Koliuchaia provoloka pamiati: O chiom bolit i o chiom molchit istroiia okkupatsii [Barbed Wire of Memory: Pain and Silence in the History of the WWII Occupation of Soviet Territories],” Novoe literaturnoe obozrenie 121 (2013): 12–27.
+“Koliuchaia provoloka pamiati: O chiom bolit i o chiom molchit istroiia okkupatsii [Barbed Wire of Memory: Pain and Silence in the History of the WWII Occupation of Soviet Territories],” Novoe literaturnoe obozrenie, no. 121 (2013): 12–27.
 In Russian.

 “Between Social Reformism and Conservatism: Soviet Women under the Finnish Occupation Regime, 1941–1944,” Scandinavian Journal of History 37.3 (2012): 355–376.

-“Neuvostoturismin ja läntisen kulutuskulttuurin kohtaaminen Suomessa [Soviet Tourism and Western Consumer Culture: A Meeting in Finland],” Historiallinen aikakauskirja [Finnish Historical Journal] 4 (2011): 413–425.
+“Neuvostoturismin ja läntisen kulutuskulttuurin kohtaaminen Suomessa [Soviet Tourism and Western Consumer Culture: A Meeting in Finland],” Historiallinen aikakauskirja [Finnish Historical Journal], no. 4 (2011): 413–425.
 In Finnish.